On 25 September 2017, the Operator announced Xanadu field 1 as an Oil Discovery.

 In May 2017, Whitebark formalised a Joint Venture partnership to drill the 160 MMbbls Xanadu prospect.
 Whitebark has committed to funding 20% of the cost of the conventional Xanadu-1 well to earn a 15% interest in the Xanadu prospect and TP15 alongside permit operator Norwest Energy (ASX: NWE), Triangle Energy and 3C Group.
 Xanadu-1 is an offshore project that will be drilled from an adjoining onshore permit operator by Norwest.

-The TP15 Joint Venture interests and contributions to the well costs will be made up as follows:
+The TP15 Joint Venture interests and contributions to the well costs were made up as follows:

 In addition to the farm-in, Whitebark acquired 100,000,000 shares in Norwest Energy for $200,000 giving Whitebark an additional indirect interest of presently ~3.7% in Xanadu / TP15.